jaredly/j3/Roadmap.md

 # PASTEEEEE

-- [ ] if single, drop it in
+- [x] if single, drop it in
-- [ ] if not single, splice in if you can
+- [x] if not single, splice in if you can

+- [ ] multiselect, if we're selecting a ~whole "spaced, indicate that. even if the start/end are "inside". we can ~nudge them.
+  - sameeee with an ID, and a smooshed.

 # General Game Plan
 of getting something useful working